fakhtehpanah/FakhtehPanah/README.md

 - 👋 Hi, I’m @FakhtehPanah
-- 👀 I’m interested in Machine Learning, block chain and web development...
+- 👀 I’m interested in web development, block chain,...
-- 🌱 I’m currently learning Python for data sience and statistics
+- 🌱 I’m currently learning React js and Next for front-ent development
 - 📫 How to reach me on my Linkedin page ;)

 <!---